 And, if you live in Scotland, SQA results day 2021 will also be on Tuesday 10th August.
 These results should be available from 8am but, again, check with your school or college to find out the earliest time you can get yours.

-The universities you've picked as firm and insurance choices will have received your A Level results ahead of results day, so the status of your uni offers will likely update on UCAS Track pretty early on 24th August (from 8am).
+The universities you've picked as firm and insurance choices will have received your A Level results a few days ahead of results day, so the status of your uni offers will likely update on UCAS Track pretty early on 10th August (from 8am).

 You won't see your A Level results on Track, but if the status of your uni offers change on there, you'll be able to get a pretty good idea of how you've done.

 We explain what the updated statuses on Track mean here.